Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-\textbf{Leisure}: Short videos, user-generated content, and streaming platforms recommend new videos/ playlists based on the user's viewing history (i.e. WeChat video, TikTok, Kuaishou, iQIYI, Youku, Bilibili, YouTube).
-TikTok and Kuaishou integrate buying links with video contents, encouraging users to place orders with only one click.
+\textbf{Tools} Time management apps such as Toma Todo and Forest have persuasive reminders to help users manage their schedules.
+Keep and Mint have persuasive notifications to encourage users to exercise and eat healthy diets.
+Vocabulary apps use personalised notifications and goals to remind users to check in daily.
+Baidu map highlights restaurants and shops that paid promotion fees to make their locations more visible.

-\textbf{Reading}: Top Buzz news and Zhihu recommend articles based on users' reading history.
-ML algorithms were applied to provide personalised suggestions.
-Ads were personalised according to users' unique profile, making the ads more attractive and relevant to users.
+\textbf{Reading} Top Buzz news and Zhihu recommend articles based on users' reading history.
+Ads were personalised according to users' unique profiles, making the ads more attractive and relevant to users.
+Top Buzz, WeChat subscription channel and Weibo trending news use emotionally triggering titles to lure users.
+Machine learning (ML) algorithms were applied to provide personalised suggestions.

-\textbf{Tools}: Time management apps such as Toma Todo and Forest have persuasive features to help users focus on their assignments.
-Keep and Mint have persuasive reminders to encourage users to exercise and eat healthy diet.
-Vocabulary apps use personalised notification and goals to remind users to check in daily.
-Baidu map highlights restaurants and shops who paid promotion fees to make their locations more visible than the others.
+\textbf{Leisure} Short videos, user-generated content, and streaming platforms recommend new videos/playlists based on users' viewing history (i.e., WeChat video, TikTok, Kuaishou, iQIYI, Youku, Bilibili, YouTube).
+TikTok and Kuaishou integrate buying links with video content, encouraging users to place orders with only one click.

-\textbf{OS}: The red dot on application and system icons draws users' attention and keeps persuading them to click on them (iOS and Android).
-Xiaomi and Huawei brought in recommendations of readings and apps after system updates.
-Participants were annoyed by these unconsented services, which are difficult/ impossible to be turned off.
+\textbf{OS} The red dots on app and system icons draw users' attention and keep persuading users to click on them (iOS and Android).
+Xiaomi and Huawei phones show recommendations of readings and app promotions after system updates.
+Participants were annoyed by those solicitations, which were difficult/impossible to turn off.

-Persuasive features have been observed in most necessary applications, except for few tools (stock \& fundings, calendar) and study/work apps (DingTalk, university app, Email and NFC commute card).
-Interviewees used negative expressions to describe their persuasive experience of overly considerate services, knowing users to a creepy degree, and distracting reminders.
-On the other hand, interviewees used positive expressions to discuss the persuasive features of time management apps, Keep, Mint, and vocabulary apps.
-Interviewees are relatively neutral about persuasive technologies, but they are annoyed that they cannot turn off some persuasive features that were imposed on them without consent.
+Proactive persuasive designs were identified in most essential apps by interviewees, except for a few tools (stocks \& investments, calendar) and study/work apps (DingTalk, university, email and NFC commute apps).
+Interviewees used negative expressions to describe their experience with intrusive persuasions that relied on personal information and distracting notifications.
+On the other hand, interviewees used positive expressions to discuss persuasive features of time management apps, Keep, Mint, and vocabulary apps.
+The interviewees used neutral expressions to describe their experience with persuasive designs, but they were annoyed that they could not turn off some persuasive features that were imposed on them without consent.